Nintendo Switch Stock Issues Solved? Restocking Of New NES Classic Edition Begin

 The Nintendo Switch has had restocking issues owing to exceptional demand.
-Although buyers are expected to face out-of-stock messages for quite some time for the NES Classic Edition as well, Nintendo has indicated that it has been aware of surge in demand, and is expected to work with retailers to ensure that the supply and demand issues are eased, if not eliminated, in the near future.
+Although buyers are expected to face out-of-stock messages for quite some time for the NES Classic Edition as well, Nintendo has indicated that it has been aware of the surge in demand, and is expected to work with retailers to ensure that the supply and demand issues are eased, if not eliminated, in the near future.

-Nintendo Switch as well as NES Classic Edition have been plagued with stocking woes ever since they were launched a few months ago.
+Nintendo Switch, as well as NES Classic Edition, have been plagued with stocking woes ever since they were launched a few months ago.
 Fortunately, retailers around America have confirmed they are working with Nintendo to address the severely imbalanced demand and supply scenario of the gaming system that could easily give other popular gaming consoles a run for their money.
 However, as gamers have amply indicated their expectations, industry experts strongly feel that online as well as brick-and-mortar retailers may face Nintendo Switch restocking issues for the majority of 2017.

 ‘Rocket League’ Coming To Nintendo Switch Should Not Even Be A Debatehttps://t.co/CWvaG6V6oL